Recovery is just a phone call away.

 Most Addictive Drug Types

-According to the National Survey on Drug Use and Health (NSDUH) conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) in 2019, approximately 19.3 million Americans aged 12 and older battled a substance use disorder in the past year.
-This number represents approximately 7.4% of the US population.
+Furthermore, according to the National Survey on Drug Use and Health (NSDUH) conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) in 2019, approximately 19.3 million Americans aged 12 and older battled a substance use disorder in the past year.
+This number represents about 7.4% of the US population, highlighting the pervasive nature of addiction in society.

 What are the Top 10 Most Addictive Drugs?

-Having reviewed several surveys and research papers on the prevalence of the most addictive drugs, their effects, and their potential to cause hospitalization and overdose deaths, like the 2021 global drug survey that collected data from over 30,000 people, below are the 10 most addictive drugs.
-Here is a list of 10 drugs that are commonly recognized for their addictive properties:
+Having reviewed several surveys and research papers on the prevalence of these addictive substances, their effects, and their potential to cause hospitalization and overdose deaths, such as the 2021 Global Drug Survey that collected data from over 30,000 people, we can identify the drugs most commonly recognized for their addictive properties.

 1. Heroin